 This procedure does not back-up the Web content and URL filtering lists.
-To back-up these lists see Downloading the banned word list and Downloading the URL block list.
+To back-up these lists see Downloading the URL block list.

 You can back-up system settings by downloading them to a text file on the management computer: